arduino/ArduinoCore-samd/variants/MT_D11/README.md

   left pin (A2).
 PIN_MAP_COMPACT uses less RAM.
 * When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1.
 * Leave pin A30 floating (or use external pullup) during reset.
+* DO NOT connect voltages higher than 3.3V!
 * Tone available on TC2.
-DO NOT connect voltages higher than 3.3V!
 ```